 What is this TB Hold all about?

-Although much has been done to control the spread of TB, today it can still be deadly if not treated properly.
-With current medical treatments active TB (TB with active symptoms present) can be cured and latent (dormant) TB can be treated to prevent it from developing into active TB.
+Although much has been done to control the spread of TB, it can still be deadly if not treated properly.
+With current medical treatments Active TB (TB with active symptoms present) can be cured and Latent (dormant) TB can be treated to prevent it from developing into active TB.

-TB surveys are sent out annually online to BYU-I students and, if answered in a certain manner, it will flag you for a TB test.
-At that point, you will either need to submit a record of your having had a TB test to the Student Health Center or you need to come and have a test administered at our clinic.
+TB surveys are sent out annually online to BYU-I students to determine the need of a TB test.
+At that point, you will either need to submit a copy of your TB test results to the Student Health Center, or come in and have a test administered at our clinic.

 How is TB transmitted?

 TB is transmitted person to person through tiny air droplets.
 Someone with Active TB spreads TB by coughing, sneezing, speaking, or singing when others are nearby.